p1uma1/p1uma1/README.md

 # 🚀 Welcome to My GitHub Profile!

 ## 👋 About Me
-Hi!
-I'm **Piumal**, a developer with a strong interest in:
+I have strong interests in:
-- 🔧 Low-level programming
+- Low-level programming
-- 🖥️ Backend development
-- 🗄️ Database design
-- 🔒 Security
+- Reverse Engineering

-I enjoy building reliable applications and exploring technology to create secure systems.

 ---